shreyamusini/power.outages-project/README.md

 ### P-VALUE
 0.3159
 Based on our p-value, if the p-value is less than the significance level (0.05), we reject the null hypothesis.
 This means there is significant evidence to suggest that the average number of customers affected by outages is different between regions with normal and warm climates.
 Otherwise, we fail to reject the null hypothesis, indicating that any observed difference could be due to random chance.
+This dataset could have more reported normal climate outages that outweigh the actual count of normal climate outages in the population, making our hypothesis test more likely to be favoring the null than the alternative.

 ## FRAMING A PREDICTION PROBLEM
 Predicting the number of customers affected by power outages due cause categories, specific month, and climate region.

+We chose to predict the number of customers affected by power outages to represent the impact of power outages and their causes.
+As well, by understanding how many people will be affected by what severity and types of outages, it might help for mitigation and preparedness in the future.

 ### Type: Regression
 Understanding and predicting the number of customers affected by power outages is crucial for resource allocation, emergency response planning, and minimizing the impact on communities.
 By accurately predicting this number, utilities and emergency management agencies can better prepare for and mitigate the effects of severe weather events.